Horndean Camera Club – Rules

 61. Images must have appeared in a HCC competition during the current season.
 Alteration of an Image as the result of judges’ comments in a previous submission is permitted.

-62. There will be four categories, judged separately: -
+62. There will be five categories, judged separately: -

 · Flora and Fauna